DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 the optical shot noise which will be the source of randomness in our work.
 Moving forward in this article, we will refer to this as the OQRNG-device.

-As described in Clason's work [@Clason2023], the OQRNG-device is an electro-optical system which measures optical shot noise, generating quantum randomness.
+As described in Clasons work [@Clason2023], the OQRNG-device is an electro-optical system which measures optical shot noise, generating quantum randomness.
 The device has an LED and a photodiode positioned a few millimeters apart, ensuring efficient light coupling.
 The photodiode detects light from the